 Biggest Hospitals in South Carolina

-According to a 2011 report by South Carolina’s Office of Healthcare Workforce , 65% of registered nurses and 51% of advanced practice registered nurses in the state work in a hospital.
-Not only do hospitals provide the majority of job openings for nurses, they are also ideal learning environments for students who have recently graduated from nursing schools in South Carolina, as well as for students gaining clinical experience needed for licensure.
+According to the BLS, the majority of nursing position are in a hospital setting.
+Not only do hospitals provide the majority of job openings for nurses, they are also ideal learning environments for students who have recently graduated from nursing schools in South Carolina, as well as for students gaining clinical experience that is needed for licensure.

-- Greenville Memorial Hospital: GMH is the flagship hospital of the Greenville Hospital System and the largest single hospital in South Carolina.
-Serving the northwest region of the state, GMH has 710 beds and employs the majority of the more than 3,600 registered nurses that work within the statewide system.
+- Greenville Memorial Hospital: GMH is the flagship hospital of the Greenville Hospital System, and the largest single hospital in South Carolina.
+Serving the northwest region of the state, GMH has 710 beds and employs more than 3,600 registered nurses that work within the statewide system.